Hkarnen/kr-translator/README.md

   - Selected images are highlighted in blue
   - Multiple images can be selected at once
 - OCR: Extract Korean text from selected images using Tesseract.js
+- Translation: Takes extracted text and translates to English using OpenAI
 > Because of Manifest V3 blocking CDN Tesseract.js has to be downloaded too

 ## Tech Stack
 - Manifest V3 Chrome Extension
 - Tesseract.js for OCR (currently only Korean language support)
+- OpenAI
 - Vanilla JS

 ## File Structure